Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 Lesson #2: Reacquainting With Music

-Bill Simmons’ sports takes were my gateway drug into podcasts back in 2008.
+My gateway drug into podcasts back in 2008 was Bill Simmons’ sports takes.
 The pleasure I got from listening to him and his buddies inspired me to dabble in other subjects.
 So I tried RadioLab, This American Life, Freakonomics, and so on.

 By 2013, my podcast feed was so backlogged that I didn’t have time for music anymore.
-“Podcasts are way more informative than music,” I reasoned, so I went so far as to delete the music app on my phone to open up storage space for more podcast episodes.
+“Podcasts are way more educational than music,” I reasoned.
+I went so far as to delete the music app on my phone to open up storage space for more podcast episodes.

 This meant that when my month of podcast abstinence came around, I had to download Spotify to be able to listen to music again.

-It felt awkward, yet familiar and nostalgic, like reacquainting with a long-lost love.
-And like long-lost loves are wont to do, music had changed a lot in our eight years apart—and not in a good way.
+It felt like meeting up with a long-lost love: awkward, yet familiar and nostalgic.
+And, like long-lost loves are wont to do, music had changed a lot in our eight years apart—and not in a good way.
 I used to love hip hop, but the new stuff Spotify recommended to me was all mumbly, crappy, auto-tuned trap and Drake.

 But I persevered.